LisaHackett97/fun-space-quiz/README.md

 New game, not refreshing first question. needed to reoder function calls in the reset Javascript fn

+media q for fig captions and carousel indictors on xs smal screens, also hiude h1 heading on small screens

 ### Performance and accessibility Testing

 #### Lighthouse testing